rob-ng15/Silice-Playground/DE10NANO+ULX3S/README.md

 * - - Lines (via Bresenham's Line Drawing Algorithm)
 * - - Circles (via Bresenham's Circle Drawing Algorithm)
 * - - Filled rectangles
-* - - Blitter for 16 x 16 1 bit tiles
+* - - Blitter for 16 x 16 1 bit user settable tiles
 * 80 x 30 64 colour text display, using IBM 8x16 256 character ROM
 * - Includes a simple TPU to draw characters on the display (will be expanded)
 * - Each character has 3 attributes